 Wine and Pregnancy Studies

-Collaborative Initiative on Foetal Alcohol Spectrum Disorders, a research consortium has published several studies that have analyzed the moderate level of prenatal exposure to alcohol.
+Collaborative Initiative on Foetal Alcohol Spectrum Disorders, a research consortium, has published several studies that have analysed the moderate level of prenatal exposure to alcohol.
 A recent British study has also shown that small amounts of wine during pregnancy do not cause any measurable risk.
 However, this study has not performed comprehensive testing of the children or taken into account any maternal factors.